ArangoDB v3.13 is under development and not released yet. This documentation is not final and potentially incomplete.

 [OPTIONS options]

 Instead of GRAPH graphName you may specify a list of edge collections (anonymous graph).
-The involved vertex collections are determined by the edges of the given edge collections.
+The involved node collections are determined by the edges of the given edge collections.
 The rest of the behavior is similar to the named version.

 Path search options